wazo-platform/wazo-doc/source/contributors/debug_asterisk.rst

      the date and time of issue, where we can fetch logs and backtrace
    * Attach logs and backtrace (if available) to the ticket (issue must be saved, then edited and files attached to a comment).
+   * **DO NOT** attach the core file publicly!
+It may contain sensitive information like passwords and should only be shared with people you trust.

 Debugging Asterisk Crash